pecksr/Cribl-Lab01/docs/index.md

 - Tags: <LEAVE_EMPTY>
 - Click save

-Follwing the same process as in Task 04, validate the configuration for the new Destinatin (MinIO_Big_Json) by clicking at it and selecting Test from the top menu.
+Following the same process as in Task 04, validate the configuration for the new Destinatin (MinIO_Big_Json) by clicking at it and selecting Test from the top menu.
 - From Select Sample: choose big_json.log
 - Click the Run Test button (at the top right)

-## You should have the following results:
+**You should have the following results:**

 ![Cribl-Lab01-35](_images/Cribl-Lab01-35.png)